ZooZAE/LIbrary-Management-System/README.md

 # LIbrary-Management-System
-As its name says, this is a project in C# that lets you add, delete (students and books) and rent books from a library.
++As its name says, this is a project in C# that lets you add, delete (students and books) and rent books from a library.

 How To Start:
 1- Start Sql Server Management Studio